 Additional selection criteria

-Disclosure of Criminal Background - the Rehabilitation of Offenders Act 1974 does not apply and all convictions, including those which are spent, must be disclosed.
+Applicants are required to complete a Disclosure and Barring Service (DBS) enhanced check with UWE Bristol.
+Offers of a place will be subject to Disclosure of Criminal Background.
+The Rehabilitation of Offenders Act 1974 does not apply and all convictions, including those which are spent, must be disclosed.
 This is in accordance with the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975.
-Employers must ensure that applicants who are offered a place have an up-to-date enhanced Disclosure and Barring Service (DBS) check.

 Shortlisted applicants will be invited to attend an interview.